Mpox

 CDC recommends vaccination for people who have been exposed to mpox and people who may be more likely to get mpox, including:

-• People who had multiple sexual partners in the past 2 weeks in an area with known mpox
+• You had a sex partner in the past 2 weeks who was diagnosed with mpox

 Vaccination Scheduling